kurianbenoy/kurianbenoy-website/_posts/2021-03-30-shutdown-routine.md

 The book first explains why Deep work is valuable, and later talks about how to achieve deep work.
 So on resuming reading in a queue, I stumbled upon the idea of having a Shutdown routine.
 I have to admit that, I am not good so far at managing work and life.
-Let me admit that writing this blog post took this much time, because of this.
+Let me admit that writing this blog post completed only on Tuesday, because of this.
-There have been days when few of my colleagues have told it late and rest now, Kurian in the midnight.
+There have been days when few of my colleagues have told it late and rest now at the midnight.
 It is always important to have a proper balance between life and work.

 Let me introduce to you Kenneth Reitz, who is the author of famous python libraries like Request, Pipenv, Maya etc.